Discover more from Tech World With Milan Newsletter

 So, the trick is to focus on the right tasks by prioritizing essential tasks and saying NO to non-important and non-urgent ones.

 Another framework you can use here is the Impact-Effort Matrix.
-Here you prioritize your tasks based on their potential impact and the effort required to implement them.
+Here, you prioritize your tasks based on their potential impact and the effort required to implement them.
 The ability of a course of action to accomplish a specific project aim is often used to assess its impact.
 The time, money, or other resources necessary to act are measured.
 The relative result and effort of various acts can be compared using an impact effort matrix to determine which ones are most likely to be successful.
-When we create a matrix, we want to focus on things with high impact and low effort, while we don’t want to do something with increased effort and low impact.
+When creating a matrix, we want to focus on things with high impact and low effort, while we don’t want to do something with increased and low impact.

 Stay organized by using the GTD method.